Getting a pet for your child? Forget it. A bird feeder, though? Now that is an idea...

-If you are considering being a first-time pet owner, bird feeding is a great way to test you or your family's commitment.
+If you are considering being a first-time pet owner, bird feeding is a great way to test your, or your family's, commitment.
 If you cannot keep a bird feeder clean, can you look at yourself in the mirror and honestly believe that you would provide the best of care to a pet?
-It is a tough question but feeding birds could help answer it for you.
+It is a tough question, but feeding birds could help answer it for you.

 So, who wins?
 You do.
 Pets and birdfeeders are excellent additions of joy to our lives.
 Responsible pet ownership and bird feeding are not activities that I would ever begrudge people for!

 Don't buy that puppy from the toothless person selling animals out of the back of a U-haul between the Walmart and Pump & Pantry, Wawa, or Common Cents.

 I seriously should not have to write that sentence.